Mortgage Loans For Investment Homes And Commercial Properties

 - Putting 25% down on an investment home will also reward the investment home mortgage borrower with much better mortgage rates

-- There is pricing adjustments on mortgage rates between putting 20% down and 25% down on an investment home
+There are pricing adjustments on mortgage rates between putting 20% down and 25% down on an investment home.

 Alternative Investment Home Loans